goodlyrottenapple/lamYcalc/docs/comparison/comparison.md

 From this point, the simplifier rewrites `xa = x` to `False` and `(if False then u else FVar xa)` to `FVar xa` in the goal.
 The use of tactics and automated tools is heavily ingrained in Isabelle and it is actually impossible (i.e. impossible for me) to not use `simp` at this point in the proof, partly because one gets so used to discharging such trivial goals automatically and partly because it becomes nearly impossible to do the last two steps explicitly without having a detailed knowledge of the available commands and tactics in Isabelle (i.e. I don't).
 Doing these steps explicitly, quickly becomes cumbersome, as one needs to constantly look up the names of basic lemmas, such as `Set.empty\_iff`, which is a simple rewrite rule `(?c ∈ \{\}) = False`.

 Unlike Isabelle, Agda does not include nearly as much automation.
 The only proof search tool included with Agda is Agsy, which is similar, albeit often weaker than the `simp` tactic.
 It may therefore seem that Agda will be much more cumbersome to reason in than Isabelle.
-This, however, turns out not to be the case, due to Agda's type system and the powerful pattern matching as well as direct access to the proof goals.
+This, however, turns out not to be the case in this formalization, in part due to Agda's type system and the powerful pattern matching as well as direct access to the proof goals.

 ###Proofs-as-programs